CHIN 2201 - Chinese IIA

 Assessment task Task type Weighting Course learning outcomes Weekly dictation Formative & summative (Category A) 10% 1 Participation Formative & summative (Category A) 10% 1-5 Mid-semester exam Formative & summative (*Category B) 20% 1-3 Oral test Summative (**Category C) 20% 2, 4, 5 Final exam Summative (*Category D) 40% 1-3

 ** Part of the oral test involves pair work.

 Assessment Related RequirementsStudents are expected to attend all lectures and tutorials.
-It is required that students pass Assessment Category A to pass the course.
+It is required that students pass Assessment Category B & D to pass the course.
 There are no supplementary tests for formative assessments.
 Students who have missed a formative assessment due to medical or compassionate reasons and who have notified the course coordinator/tutor prior to the assessment will be given an average mark based on the results of the other assessments.
-Those who do not turn up for formative assessments without medical or compassionate reasons will be given no marks for the assessments.
+Those who do not turn up for formative assessments without medical or compassionate reasons and the appropriate official documentation (not simply a Dr's certificate) will be given no marks for the assessments.

 Assessment DetailWeekly dictation: weekly dictations from week 2 to week 11, each worth 1% of the semester total - 10% weighting

 Participation: attendance and participation in all lectures and tutorials - 10% weighting